0samaHaider/sales-analytics-dotnet/README.md

 ## Notebook File

-`SalesAnalysisNotebook.csx` — contains all code and sample data in a notebook style.
+File contains all code and sample data in a notebook style.

 ## Features